xxoommd/sophie-s-world/chapter02-the-top-hat.md

 Did I say that the only thing we require to be good philosophers is the faculty of wonder?
 If I did not, I say it now: THE ONLY THING WE REQUIRE TO BE GOOD PHILOSOPHERS IS THE FACULTY OF WONDER.

+Babies have this faculty.
+That is not surprising.
+After a few short months in the womb they slip out into a brand-new reality.
+But as they grow up the faculty of wonder seems to diminish.
+Why is this?
+Do you know?